SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot/copilot-ai-capabilities.md

 ## Text to Pipelines

-Get started on a new Pipeline quickly by typing your query into the text box and Data Copilot will generate a new Pipeline or modify an existing one.
+Get started on a new Pipeline quickly by typing your prompt into the text box and Data Copilot will generate a new Pipeline or modify an existing one.

 ### Start a new Pipeline